Why I Let Instacart Do My Grocery Shopping

-While your shopper is shopping, they'll send you direct push notifications on things they might've had to change or substitute.
+While your shopper is shopping, they'll send you direct notifications on things they might've had to change or substitute.
 Like maybe they couldn't find a 2 lb. roast so they grabbed a 2.5 lb one for you.
-Or maybe the store was out of organic honeycrisp apples, so they substituted regular.
+Or maybe the store was out of Honeycrisp apples, so they substituted Fuji.
 You can approve these changes in real time on the app, so they know you're cool with it before they check out.

 4. I can still shop at stores and markets I love.